bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 "It’s elegant, beautiful, but it doesn’t really do anything useful.
 For many of us, that was an ex in our 20s.
 Now it’s a computer."

+## One More Thing

+When I began this project, I imagined I'd be building an array of four thousand tiny ten-cent microcontrollers.
+These plans changed slightly as I worked through the architecture of the machine, and I eventually landed on a RISC-V and FPGA combo as the nodes in this massive machine.
+There are definite benefits to using these chips.
+They're faster, they can _do_ floating point arithmetic, they have more memory, and they're the key to the [TDMA messaging scheme](https://bbenchoff.github.io/pages/ThinkinMachine.html#csma-vs-tdma) I came up with.

+But I'm really only using that FPGA portion of the chip as the communications interface for each chip.
+An FPGA can be _anything_.
+What if I used it to implement more processors?

+The original Connection Machine CM-1 used 65,536 individual processors, and my machine uses 4,096.
+That's a 16x difference.
+By implementing sixteen small cores in the FPGA of each node, I could extend my machine to match the number of processors in the original Connection Machine.

+It's a great idea.
+Because of how hypercubes partition, the sixteen new processors in each FPGA only need to talk to each other.
+The existing backplane handles everything between physical chips.
+And the original Connection Machine used very, very simple processors as the nodes -- they could only process one bit at a time, and not many instructions were supported.
+It's brilliant.
+Doing this, I'd have an _exact reproduction_ of the original Connection Machine.
+It could have the original specification for each processor, and it could run the same code as the original.
+I could have the only working Connection Machine on the planet.

+So that's what I did.

+<<something something about writing verilog for 16 bit-serial processors

+OUTLINE: HERE'S SOME VERILOG THAT DEMONSTRATES 16 SOFT CORES

+THEY COMMUNICATE AS A HYPERCUBE, WITH OUTSIDE LINKS

+I'VE REALLY ONLY TESTED THIS WITH THE 16-NODE DEVICE, BUT IT HOLDS UP

+THE ONLY THING LIMITING ME IS THE LACK OF ACTUAL SPECIFIC DOCUMENTATION FOR THE O.G.
+CONNECTION MACHINE, AND OF COURSE THE ORIGINAL MACHINE CODE.

+ANYONE KNOW WHERE I CAN FIND THIS???>>

 ## Contextualizing the build